kktse/kktse.github.io/_posts/2023-02-09-front-kinematic-wheel-plane-control-ek20r.markdown

 ![EK half track variation in heave](/assets/images/2023-02-09/ek-front-heave-wheelrecession.png)

-When the steering is on centre, there is minimal wheel centre recession in bump, indicating that kinematic wheel recession was not a design priority.
-The L-shaped lower control arm suggests that ride harshness was primarily managed using compliant wheel plane control techniques.
+When the steering is on centre, there is minimal wheel centre recession in bump, indicating that kinematic wheel recession is not a design priority.
+The L-shaped lower control arm suggests that ride harshness is primarily managed using compliant wheel plane control techniques.
 This control arm design isolates the lateral force load path, allowing for decoupling of the longitudinal concerns from the lateral concerns.
-This allows independent tuning of the harshness and handling characteristics with the bushings.
+This allows independent tuning of the harshness and handling characteristics through the bushings.

 The steering-induced wheel recession is not as intuitive to comprehend.
-This effect is probably due to the toe variation that occurs in bump, as the wheel rotates slightly around the steering axis.
+This effect is probably due to the toe variation that occurs in bump, as the wheel slightly rotates around the steering axis.

 ### Toe variation